Skip to main content

-- The B.A.A. is not responsible for lost or damaged items.
+- The B.A.A. is not responsible for lost items.

 - The start line is on Charles Street between the Boston Public Garden and Boston Common.

-- Athletes will be seeded according to their expected pace-per-mile.
+- Runners will be seeded according to their expected finishing time.

 - Signs will be positioned near the start area to indicate your start position.